 I understand that if “you time” is a new concept for you, then you might appreciate some assistance.

 If you would like to make health and wellbeing a priority for you, but are not quite sure where to start, then you are welcome to join me in an eating habit profile.

-In the call we work together to put an action plan in place to overcome your biggest barrier to changing the way you eat.
-And this is often time!
+In the call we identify your biggest barrier to changing the way you eat – and this is often time!